fossasia/susi.ai/README.md

 ## Communication

-Please join our mailing list to discuss questions regarding the project: https://groups.google.com/group/susiai/
+Please join our mailing list to discuss questions regarding the project:[Susi.ai Mailing list 📧](https://groups.google.com/group/susiai/)

-Our chat channel is to be found on Gitter: https://gitter.im/fossasia/susi_webchat
+Our chat channel is to be found on Gitter: [Gitter💬](https://gitter.im/fossasia/susi_webchat)

 ## Technology Stack